tmwine/knowledge-build-complexity/README.md

 This repository's code is issued under the MIT license.
 However there are two integrated files with their own licenses:

-ps_wiktionary.json:
+*ps_wiktionary.json*:
-	this is a pared down version of a full wiktionary dump obtained via [kaikki.org](https://kaikki.org/dictionary/index.html); this highly reduced file contains plural / singular complementation pairs for all words in wiktionary the official citation for the kaikki data is, Tatu Ylonen: Wiktextract: Wiktionary as Machine-Readable Structured Data, Proceedings of the 13th Conference on Language Resources and Evaluation (LREC), pp. 1317-1325, Marseille, 20-25 June 2022 the kaikki file, and the wiktionary data it contains, are both licensed under CC-BY-SA and GFDL
+- this is a pared down version of a full wiktionary dump obtained via [kaikki.org](https://kaikki.org/dictionary/index.html); this highly reduced file contains plural / singular complementation pairs for all words in wiktionary
+- the official citation for the kaikki data is, Tatu Ylonen: Wiktextract: Wiktionary as Machine-Readable Structured Data, Proceedings of the 13th Conference on Language Resources and Evaluation (LREC), pp. 1317-1325, Marseille, 20-25 June 2022

-unigram_freq.csv:
+- the kaikki file, and the wiktionary data it contains, are both licensed under CC-BY-SA and GFDL

+*unigram_freq.csv*:
-	this is a list of the most common 333,333 words in the English language, and their frequency of use, obtained from [kaggle.com](https://www.kaggle.com/rtatman/english-word-frequency) the kaggle page, and its reference, to [this site holding the actual word data](https://norvig.com/ngrams/) are both licensed under the MIT license
+- this is a list of the most common 333,333 words in the English language, and their frequency of use, obtained from [kaggle.com](https://www.kaggle.com/rtatman/english-word-frequency)
+- the kaggle page, and its reference, to [this site holding the actual word data](https://norvig.com/ngrams/) are both licensed under the MIT license